 to the depths of Joe’s sullen heart.

-As the sweet melody succumbed,
+As the sweet melody filled the air,

-a man stood up, called Preacher Dave,
+a man stood up, it was Preacher Dave,

-who began telling the story
+he began telling the story

 of a brave baby, born to save.